zewebdev1337/gpt-cli-helper/README.md

 - **Verbose Mode:** Enable or disable verbose mode.
 - **Add Model:** Add a new model to the model list.

+### Modify defaults

+Modify `default_config.json` before running the install script.

 ## Compatibility

 The tool is designed for Linux and support for other OSes is not planned.
 If you want support for other OS, please fork or mirror the repo.

 PRs and issues regarding support for other OSes will be closed as `Will not implement`

 ## License